pirelaurent/p5_animationFramework/chapters/chap1-basicObjects.md

     if (instanceProperties != null) patchProperties(this,instanceProperties);
   }
   ```
    **angleMode** : in some case (reuse of components) the expected *angleMode* for object to draw itself is not the current one.
-One can change it on the fly only for this object and restore default after.
+One can change it on the fly only for this object by setting value here.
+It will be restored to default after usage.
-  In the examples, i use to set *angleMode(DEGREES)* in the setup* (and don't use *angleMode*.)
+  In the examples, i use to set *angleMode(DEGREES)* in the setup* (and don't use *angleMode* in properties)

 ## class GraphicObject
-An inherited class with new properties to be able to draw itself.
+An inherited class with new properties and methods to be able to draw itself.
-The default properties to be added are also given as a literal object:
+The default properties to be added at this level are given as a literal object:
 ```javascript
 class GraphicObject extends MoveableObject {
   constructor(instanceProperties) {